sanjivsingh/distributed_transactions/uber_driver_riders_match_app/ReadMe.md

  - `Stateless Match Service`.
     - one instance list of nearby and matching drivers and publish ride offers.
     - other instances can leverage to update and assign driver to ride.
+ - `Service Discovery` for dynamic service registration and discovery.
+    - Services register with a central registry (like `Zookeeper`).
+    - Clients discover service endpoints at runtime, enabling scalability and fault tolerance.

 ### Key concepts